Creating Remarkable Client Experiences

-1. Lessons Learned.
-We all learn from our mistakes, but executives consistently ask to hear about failures.
-Not the cost of the failure but why it failed, what were the organizational challenges, where did it fail, and how could the failure have been avoided?
-Executives want to hear lessons learned more than any other piece of content to help them avoid where others have gone.
+We all learn from our mistakes, but executives consistently asked to hear about failures.
+Not the cost of the failure but why it failed, what were the organizational challenges, where it failed, and what changes were now in place to avoid future failure.

-3. Business Cases.
-While this may seem like a no-brainer, we were surprised that many CXOs are most interested in how to build and sell the case internally.
-‘It’s less about the content, and more about the development,’ explained one CMO.
+While this may seem like a no-brainer, we were surprised that many are interested in how to build and sell the case internally.
+‘It’s less about the content and more about the development,’ explained one CDO.
 Successful approaches and techniques that worked elsewhere are great fodder for illustrating this point.

 Related Stories